D9ping/IpAddressExpress/README.md

 [<img src="https://img.shields.io/github/issues/D9ping/PublicIpChangeDetector.svg?style=flat-square" alt="Open issues" />](https://github.com/D9ping/PublicIpChangeDetector/issues)
 [![Build Status](https://travis-ci.org/D9ping/PublicIpChangeDetector.svg?branch=master)](https://travis-ci.org/D9ping/PublicIpChangeDetector)
 ### Why use PublicIpChangeDetector?
-Compared to shell scripts for figuring out the public IPv4 address PublicIpChangeDetector will more securely and more reliable detect the current public IPv4 address.
+Compared to shell scripts for figuring out the public IPv4 address PublicIpChangeDetector will
+securely and more reliable detect the current public IPv4 address than using a signle public ip service.
-It's more secure because it does not require to trust a single server and uses https for tamper protection.
+It's more secure because it does not require to trust a single server and uses HTTPS for tamper protection.
 What makes PublicIpChangeDetector more secure is, that it requires consensus between two randomly selected public IPv4 address web services.
-Because of this it's not possible for a single public IPv4 address web service to fool the computer incorrectly thinking the public ip address has been changed.
+Because of this it's not possible for a single public IPv4 address web service to fool the program incorrectly thinking the public ip address has been changed.
-And by using multiple public IPv4 address web services the current public IPv4 can be discovered after some time even when some public IPv4 web services are down.
+And by using multiple public IPv4 address web services the current public IPv4 can still be discovered after some time even when one or more public IPv4 web services are down.
 PublicIpChangeDetector is written in C so it executes fast and efficiently.

 ### How PublicIpChangeDetector detects public IPv4 address change?